saitaiky/notebook/docs/docs/software-development/system-design/models-patterns-strategy/scaling/reliability.md

 - Include testing strategies and monitoring techniques to help you benchmark your system in terms of requirements, monitor its health, and make changes as needed.
 :::

-## Retries - transient errors
+## Retries

-> TL;DR - To handle transient failures by attempting the same operation more than once.
+> TL;DR - To handle **transient failures** by attempting the same operation more than once.

-- Under a **simple retry** strategy, an application detecting a failure will immediately retry.
+- Under a **simple retry** strategy is for **unusual transient errors**
+    - An application detecting a failure will immediately retry.
 This might work well if the failure detected is unusual and unlikely to repeat, but for common transient failures (e.g. network failures) repeat retries may overload the downstream system once the network issue is resolved.
 People who use **simple retry** usually implement some type of request limit to prevent overload.
+- **Delayed retry** strategy is for **common transient errors**
-- **Delayed retry** holds the retry back for a set amount of time allowing the system to recover.
+    - It holds the retry back for a set amount of time allowing the system to recover.
-- Many engineers implement an **exponential backoff** strategy that systematically decreases the rate of re-transmission in search of an acceptable retry rate. rce unavailability.
+    - Many engineers implement an **exponential backoff** strategy that systematically decreases the rate of re-transmission in search of an acceptable retry rate.

 :::cautionTechniques & considerations
 Retry buildup in high-traffic systems can lead to extremely high system load once the error is resolved.
 This is called the **thundering herd** problem, and it can cause even more problems than the transient error as your resource(s) struggle to cope with the request volume.
 A simple solution is to introduce **jitter**, or "randomness" to the delay intervals so that client requests don't synchronize.